LidiaMorejudo/LanguageStoreProject2/README.md

-# LanguageStoreProject2
+# **LanguageStoreProject2**

-PURPOSE OF THE WEBSITE for the teachers running The Language Store

-The purpose of this website "Language Store" is to promote the Spanish language teaching services of a group of teachers.
-The website has information about the tutors and the lessons available.
-Lessons can also be booked through it.

-VALUE FOR THE PROSPECTIVE USERS

-Current students can use the website to contact the school or their tutor, and also to book more lessons.
-People who are interested in learning Spanish as a foreign language can find information about the lessons delivered, as well as a bit more about the teachers' background.
-This can help them decide if they want to learn Spanish with this school or not.

-On the find classes page, there is some information regarding the school, and also a calendar showing the dates for regular sessions throughout the year 2025.
-The functionality of this calendar was built using CSS for the design and javascript to make the days and months match with the right date.
+## **What is this language school all about!**

+The **"Language Store"** website is a hub for language enthusiasts, connecting passionate language teachers with students eager to learn.
+It serves two primary purposes:

+1. **Promoting Services:** Showcasing the expertise of our tutors and the variety of lessons offered, attracting new students to join.
+2. **Supporting Current Students:** Providing a seamless platform for existing students to book lessons, explore new offerings, and stay connected.

+On the site, you’ll find detailed profiles of our tutors, descriptions of the lessons available, and a straightforward booking system to make scheduling lessons simple and hassle-free.

+## **Value for prospective users**

+The "Language Store" website is designed to serve both current students and those considering learning Spanish as a foreign language.
+Here's what the site offers:

+    1. **For Current Students:**

+        * A convenient way to contact the school or their tutor.
+        * An easy-to-use booking system to schedule additional lessons.

+    2. **For Prospective Students:**

+        *Detailed information about available lessons, including the teaching approach and schedule.
+        *Insight into the backgrounds of our experienced tutors, helping them make an informed decision about learning Spanish with our school.

+Additionally, the "Find Classes" page provides:

+    * A description of the school and its teaching philosophy.
+    * An interactive calendar displaying the regular session dates for 2025.
+    * The calendar is a standout feature, showcasing a thoughtful design implemented with CSS and dynamic functionality powered by JavaScript to ensure accurate alignment of days, months, and dates.

 PLANNING